ethersphere/repo-maintainer/README.md

 ### Backup Repo Maintainer

-It is possible that the LM can not be reachable for a longer time period.
-It is then recommended to define a Backup LM who then takes over the tasks when the main LM is not available.
-He should have all the necessary access rights that the main LM has.
+It is possible that the RM can not be reachable for a longer time period.
+It is then recommended to define a Backup RM who then takes over the tasks when the main RM is not available.
+He should have all the necessary access rights that the main RM has.
-In best-case scenarios, Backup LM should be informed upfront about planned unavailability and be prepared for the task.
-Backup LM should not be misused as a go-around of the main LM.
-Additionally, in LM’s presence, the Backup LM should not be able to assume the role’s abilities and responsibilities
+In best-case scenarios, Backup RM should be informed upfront about planned unavailability and be prepared for the task.
+Backup RM should not be misused as a go-around of the main RM.
+Additionally, in RM’s presence, the Backup RM should not be able to assume the role’s abilities and responsibilities

 ## Implementation